Abrasion Play

 Safety, consent & law

 Safety is the central concern.
 Abrasive textures can break the skin, cause irritation, or create open wounds that raise infection risk, so experienced practitioners keep sessions light, avoid sensitive, thin, or already-broken skin, monitor the treated area for breaks, and provide aftercare afterward.
-Because of the marking and bleeding risk, kink-education sources caution that abrasion carries a higher-than-usual chance of lasting skin damage and recommend hygiene precautions around any broken skin.
+Because of the marking and bleeding risk, kink-education sources caution that abrasion carries a higher-than-usual chance of lasting skin damage and recommend hygiene precautions (including blood-borne-infection precautions where skin is broken) around any open skin.
 It is legal between consenting adults, and any skin-marking activity should remain fully consensual: negotiated in advance with clear limits and a safeword, in line with the community's risk-aware consensual kink ethic.

 Plain-English descriptive term: "abrasion" (from Latin *abradere*, "to scrape off") names the scraping action; "play" marks it as consensual BDSM activity.
 Not a clinical coinage.